The-Strategy-Unit/752_classify_op_activity/README.md

 # Classifying Outpatient Activity by Function
 This repository contains the R code and reference tables used in the Midlands Decision Support Network (MDSN) project, "Classifying Outpatient Activity by Function".

+## New - To use with SQL
+1. Extract files to folder on local machine.
+2. Run sql_convert_op.sql and sql_convert_ip.sql.
+3. Run 752_master_sus_convert.R script.
+This is a proof of concept only.

+## For NCDR
 "Master.R" contains instructions and executes other necessary scripts.

 Given the relative simplicity of the algorithm, we suggest it could - with moderate effort - be re-written in SQL or in Python.
 See <https://www.midlandsdecisionsupport.nhs.uk/wp-content/uploads/2021/10/dsu_classify_op_appendix_v0.1.pdf> for methods.
 Note that basic SQL translation is provided for the queries of SUS tables at the end of the query.R scripts.